ringcentral/ringcentral-api-docs/docs/voice/supervision-api.md

    "deviceId":"60727004"
 }`

 Make sure you are using the correct accountId where this call is happening.
-The "mode" value is "Listen", and it instructs the backend to make sure the supervisor is joining the call in silent mode without any noise.
+The "mode" value is "Listen", and it instructs the backend to make sure the supervisor is joining the call in silent mode without any **"BEEP"** noise.

 **Sample Response**